-The Lake Belt Mitigation Committee consists of representatives from the following: the Miami-Dade County Department of Environmental Resource Management, the Florida Department of Environmental Protection, the South Florida Water Management District, and the Florida Fish and Wildlife Conservation Commission.
-In addition, a representative the limerock mining industry serves as a nonvoting member.
+The Lake Belt Mitigation Committee consists of representatives from the following: the Miami-Dade County Department of Environmental Resource Management, the Florida Department of Environmental Protection, the South Florida Water Management District, the Florida Fish and Wildlife Conservation Commission, the U. S. Army Corps of Engineers, the U.S. Environmental Protection Agency, and the U.S. Fish and Wildlife Service.
+In addition, a representative of the limerock mining industry serves as a nonvoting member.
 At the discretion of the Committee, additional members may be added to represent federal regulatory, environmental, and fish and wildlife agencies.

-At their initial meeting on November 16, 2000, the Committee voted to invite the U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, and the U.S. Fish and Wildlife Service to become voting members of the Committee.
-Each agency was requested to designate an official member to serve on the Committee and an alternate.
-The Committee members are as follows:
+During 2001, the rock mining industry selected Tom MacVicar as their Committee representative on the death of Paul Larsen.
+A complete list of the Committee members follows:

-Florida Department of Environmental Protection Janet Llewellyn (Committee Chair) Connie Bersok, Alternate
+Florida Department of Environmental Protection Janet Llewellyn (Committee Chair) Howard Hayes, Alternate